icane/pyaxis/README.rst

 statistical offices (Spain, Switzerland, Sweden).
 A package of software has been developed for this format:
 PX-Win, PX-Web and PX-Edit. **pyaxis** eases reading and parsing of PX files data and metadata into a pandas Dataframe and a dict structure, allowing their manipulation in a tabular and pythonic manner.
 It supports both monolingual and multilingual PX files.
-The package was initially developped by the [Instituto Nacional de Estadistica](https://www.ine.es) and is now jointly maintained by INE and the [Swiss Data Science Center](https://datascience.ch).
+The package was initially developped by the [Instituto Cántabro de Estadistica](https://www.icane.es) and is now jointly maintained by ICANE and the [Swiss Data Science Center](https://datascience.ch).
 **pyaxis** is provided under the Apache License 2.0.

 ..
 [1] https://www.scb.se/px-en for PC-Axis information